ooni/spec/backends/th-007-websteps.md

-# New Web Connectivity Test Helper Spec
+# Websteps Test Helper Spec

 * _Author_: sbs
-* _Version_: 202108.13.1700
+* _Version_: 202108.17.1114
 * _Status_: alpha

-This document contains a draft specification for the new web connectivity test helper.
-We tentatively expose this new API as `/api/unstable/wcth`.
+This document contains a draft specification for the websteps helper.
+We tentatively expose this new API as `/api/unstable/websteps`.

 The name of this document and its unique URL should not be considered stable.
 Once this document has been merged to the main branch, it is recommended to link to it